 Chronic and Acute Pain

 Most of us experience discomfort throughout our lives.
-Whether from a traumatic lifting injury, sleeping in a damaging bed or with a bad pillow or perhaps for no noticeable reason.
-Sadly for some, the discomfort can be disabling and even disrupt their day-to-day tasks.
+Whether from a traumatic lifting injury, sleeping on an old mattress, using an unsuitable pillow or perhaps for no noticeable reason.
+Sadly for some, the discomfort can be disabling and can disrupt your day-to-day tasks.

-Our course of action includes a comprehensive viewpoint of adjustments, deep tissue massage therapy as well as guidance to deal with exercise, weight management, postural and corrective techniques in order to help your body gain back strength.
+Chiropractic treatment includes a comprehensive viewpoint of adjustments, deep tissue massage therapy as well as guidance to with exercise, weight management, postural assessment and advice to help you.

 Acute pain is temporary and also arises from something specific, such as an injury.
 Pain is a message from our brain to get us to pay attention and to do something about it.